Outlook.com: Mail client access

+Competitors

+Outlook competes with numerous other free public email services such as Gmail, Yahoo!
+Mail, Proton Mail, Tutanota or GMX Mail.

 Controversy

 Popularity with spammers

 Like many free webmail services, Hotmail was often used by spammers for illicit purposes such as junk or chain mailing and unwanted marketing, due to wide availability, service popularity, and ease of registration of new accounts.
-Hotmail amended its service agreement stating that any account engaging in these activities would be terminated without warning.
+However, Outlook does not tolerate the practice, and its service agreement states that any account engaging in those activities will be terminated without further warning.

 Requests for contact details

 The ability to associate Outlook.com accounts with mobile phones or other email addresses was initially advertised as an optional feature.
 However, an update in 2013 required many users to associate their accounts before the website would allow them to log in – a refusal which could be sidestepped by using an app, such as Windows Live Mail 2011 or 2012, to access the account instead of a web browser (and it remains possible to "associate" an account with a one-use, or otherwise 'disposable', e-mail address).
 Some users also saw messages that their accounts would expire if they continued to use them anonymously.